th-koeln/wpf_dig_kom/_snippets/projectrequirements.md

 ## Scrum-Board
-The scoreboard is the tool that represents how far an item has been edited.
+The scrum-board is the tool that represents how far an item has been edited.
 This is mainly for the overview of the individual tasks and the progress.
-In general, the scoreboard is divided into several columns:
+In general, the scrum-board is divided into several columns:

 ### Todos / Stories
 Here are the items listed as stories, which must be implemented by the developers.
 This can be done from the backlog or you can simply create new tasks.
-Often it is to create a story tasks, from which in turn more can arise.
+Often it is to create a story task, from which in turn more can arise.

 ### Progress